standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 It's best to document changes as you go; that way updates to `CHANGELOG.md` get committed alongside the changes to the code.
 This can lead to merge conflicts, however, so you may wish to track change log entries in a local file within your patterns while you develop then merge these into master later.

-At a minimum, each time you add a Git tag and release a new version of the pattern library the change log should be updated to reflect that new version, the date it was released and the changes that have occured since the last version.
+At a minimum, each time you add a Git tag and release a new version of the pattern library the change log should be updated to reflect that new version, the date it was released and the changes that have occurred since the last version.

 See [CHANGELOG.md](CHANGELOG.md).